Roliveira12/EncurtadorDeLinks/README.md

    `localhost:7027/{shortUrlId}`

-    If they exists, will redirect you to OriginalUrl and in background will increase one hit to the url on database
+    If they exist, will redirect you to OriginalUrl and in the background will increase one hit to the URL on the database

 ## Contributing